 There are two reasons for the longer wait:

 - Many factors will be affected by age.
 If you definitely want a good quality show puppy, you probably should wait and find an older puppy (that’s more expensive).
 The odds are greatly increased if you do wait.

-- Pomeranians only have small litters (1-4 puppies at any one time) and only a few of these puppies are of show quality.
+- Pomeranians only have small litters (1-4 puppies at any one time) and usually only a few of these puppies are show quality.

 If You’re Sure a Show-Quality Pomeranian Dog is What You Desire, Think Of These Points:

 As a puppy ages, flaws may start to appear.
 He may keep growing and end up too big or he may develop another issue which would make showing difficult.
 No dog is 100% perfect.
-Dog shows can be a lot of fun but they only represent a tiny amount of the overall time spent with your beloved dog.
+Dog shows can be a lot of fun, but they only represent a tiny amount of the overall time spent with your Pomeranian dog.